VMware HTTP reset peer

 Proxy port

-It defines the port where proxy server listens for requests.
-You can tune it using the PROXY_PORT
+It specifies the port where proxy server listens for requests.
+Tune it by using the PROXY_PORT environment variable.

 Use the following example to tune it: